-Watch the Learning in Retirement Video
+Watch our NEW Learning in Retirement video!

 The Office of Continuing Education/Extension at the University of Wisconsin-La Crosse established the Learning in Retirement (LIR) organization in 1994 as a way to recognize the importance of cultivating the great store of accumulated knowledge among our community of senior citizens and providing opportunities for continued educational growth.
 LIR is a learning community established to help meet the wide range of interests of the area's growing number of retired men and women.